aardappel/lobster/docs/source/command_line_usage.md

     files you have specified with the `pakfile` keyword, see “Distributing Lobster programs” in the [implementation](implementation.html) documentation.

+-   `--mir` : by default, Lobster runs your code with the `libtcc` JIT backend, which makes for quick startup/iteration but is some 2x slower than the maximally fast `--cpp` option. `--mir` uses an optimizing JIT that is slower to start up, but is much closer in speed to `--cpp`.
+Ideal for speed-sensitive applications during development.

 -   `--cpp` : compiles to a .cpp file.
 Please make sure to follow [implementation](implementation.html) on how to use this feature.
     Useful if you’ve created something in Lobster that could use a bit more speed,